iterative/dvc.org/content/docs/studio/user-guide/connect-custom-gitlab-server.md

 - Click on `Connect`

-Once the connection is successful, all the repositories in this GitLab server will become available when you try to create a view in your team workspace.
+Once the connection is successful, all the repositories in this GitLab server will become available when you try to create a project in your team workspace.
 If you have any trouble setting up the connection to your GitLab server, please [contact us](https://dvc.org/doc/studio/troubleshooting#support).

 <admon type ="info">